Family Law > Divorce & Separation

-Breaking up is always difficult.
-But we’ll do everything we can to make it easier.
+Filing for divorce is always a difficult process, but we will do everything we can to make it easier on you.
 We know how hard it is to talk to someone else about your relationship, especially when feelings are running high.

-We offer a free half-hour initial consultation about your situation and what you want to do next.
-If you prefer, we can also offer a longer consultation for a fixed fee.
+We offer an initial consultation about your situation and what you want to do next.

 During this first meeting, we’ll explain all your options, and what we charge for our work.

-If you decide to go ahead, we’ll be there to help you at every stage from then on.
+If you decide to go ahead and apply for a divorce, we’ll be there to help you at every stage from then on.

 How it works

 We’ll usually recommend that you go through mediation as a first step.
-You’ll both sit down with an impartial third party to agree a financial settlement and/or arrangements for the future care of any children.
-(You are legally required to try mediation before you go to court, unless you have to make an emergency application.)
+You will both sit down with an impartial third party to agree a financial settlement and/or arrangements for the future care of any children.
+(Divorce laws require you to try mediation before you go to court unless you have to make an emergency application.)

-However you reach agreement, we’ll be there to help you put it into practice – selling properties, transferring ownership, setting up pension sharing and so on.
+However you reach agreement, we’ll be there to help you put it into practice – selling properties, transferring ownership and setting up pension sharing and so on.
 We’ll also apply for the decree absolute, which ends the divorce process.